|Hilltop Haven Cottage||Self Catering||Flexible||2||4||2||Bedroom 2 can be used as a living room|

 Heating is available in the cooler months for a small extra charge - please ask.

-Tv, wi-fi, books, board games, table tennis, swimming pool (seasonal).
+Tv, wi-fi, books, board games, table tennis, on surface swimming pool (seasonal).

 There is a large garden with surface pool (seasonal) and summerhouse which guest have access to.
 Outside is a terrace area with bistro table and chairs to enjoy your morning coffee and fresh croissant.
 There are also relaxer chairs available.

 Parking alongside house available for several cars.